January in Lancaster on a budget

 If you don’t mind getting Netflix on and travelling an extra few hours then getting to Lancaster by Coach may be the option for you.
 You can get here from London for as little as £5 by MegaBus.

 Lancaster has a range of accommodation options from boutique hotels to budget stays.
 If you browse our ‘stay’ page you may grab yourself a luxury bargain stay as it is January.
-Lancaster House Hotel 4* has a fantastic Super Savers offer for you.
-Enjoy a 1 night (Sunday – Thursday) short break with Dinner and Full English Breakfast (offer valid until 11th February 2018)
+Lancaster House Hotel 4* has some fantastic Super Saver offers for you.
+Enjoy a 1 night Sunday Getaway with Dinner and Full English Breakfast (Sunday only from only £136 offer valid until 27th January 2019)

 If you are looking for a place to stay in the centre of the city with a few minutes’ walk to all of the attractions.
-Lancaster Central Travelodge may be the perfect place for you with rooms available in January for 2 nights from just £90.
+Lancaster Central Travelodge may be the perfect place for you with rooms available in January for 2 nights from as little as £71.

 Free things to do